pqnelson/pqnelson.github.com/_posts/2015-02-07-prolegomena-prop-logic.md

-The rules of inference for sequent calculus are tricky, because they come in two forms "left" and "right" (depending on which side of the sequent's arrow Γ ⊢ Δ they act --- left acts on Γ, the right act on Δ).
+The rules of inference for sequent calculus are tricky, because they come in two forms "left" and "right" (depending on which side of the sequent's arrow Γ ⊢ Δ they act &mdash; left acts on Γ, the right act on Δ).
 We also have logical rules (handling connectives) and structural rules (which basically state the order of the premises do not matter).